K-PaaS/application-platform-guide-eng/install/service/lifecycle.md

 Succeeded
 ```

 ## <div id="3"/>3.
-Lifecycle managing service management and application
+Management and request for Lifecycle managing service

-If you register and disclose the service through the PaaS-TA operator's portal, you can apply for and use the service through the PaaS-TA user's portal.
+If you register and disclose the service through the PaaS-TA operator's portal, you can request for and use the service through the PaaS-TA user's portal.

 ### <div id="3.1"/> 3.1.
 Service Broker Registration